All Episodes

 This is from a very approving Reuters.

-You know why there's lower oil output?
+You know why there's lower oil outputs?

-Because he didn't have anybody down there who knows anything about it, and he's already nationalized a bunch of rigs, nationalized a bunch of uh oil wells.
+And he's already nationalized a bunch of rigs, nationalized a bunch of oil wells.

 Now he's going to nationalize a fleet of them, claiming that the people in that business have no clue how to bring oil to the market.

-There are 11 drilling rigs that have been idled for months following a dispute over pending payments by a Venezuela's state oil company.
+There are 11 drilling rigs that have been idled for months following a dispute over pending payments by Venezuela's state oil company.

-The oil minister Rafael Ramirez said yesterday the rigs, the Oklahoma-based company's entire Venezuelan fleet were being nationalized to bring them back into production.
+The oil minister Rafael Ramirez said yesterday the rigs, the Oklahoma-based company's entire Venezuelan fleet, were being nationalized to bring them back into production.

-We see our future in whatever direction we look, it seems in this world.
+We see our future in whatever direction we look, it seems, in this world.

-Back to the audio sound bites now.
+Back to the audio soundbites now.

-Let's remind you this was yesterday.
+Let's remind you, this was yesterday.

 One-minute speeches on the floor of the House of Representatives.